 Healthy dive gear means healthy and safe diving

 Taking good care of your scuba gear is as important as taking care of your self, your car, your home, and anything else that keeps you alive and well.

 Your scuba gear is responsible for life support while your diving.
 Your BC is managing your buoyancy during your dive, your regulator is taking care of your airflow and your gauges are in charge of making sure you can safely monitor your depth, time and direction.
-Your fins, mask, and snorkel are most important for vision, movement and surface breathing with ease.
-Of course there are lots of accessories like your dive computer, your wetsuit, your hood, boots, gloves, cameras, tanks, weights and belts that also require attention and care.
+Your fins, mask, and snorkel is most important for vision, movement and surface breathing with ease.
+Of course, there are lots of accessories like your dive computer, your wetsuit, your hood, boots, gloves, cameras, tanks, weights and belts that also require attention and care.

 Keep your scuba gear in tip-top shape!
 Most scuba gear comes with instructional manuals describing manufacturer recommendations for care and maintenance, but here are some general suggestions to help keep your scuba gear in tip-top shape:

 •One good thing about scuba gear is that because it’s waterproof, you can wash it.
 In fact, all scuba gear should be rinsed in clean, fresh water after every dive.
 Then, it should be dried before storing it in a cool, dry place out of direct sunlight.

 •Remember to dry and firmly replace the regulator’s dust cap before rinsing the regulator to avoid any water entering the first stage.
 Ideally, rinse the regulator while it is still attached to the scuba tank and pressurized.
 That way no water will enter at all.